 Line 63: This is a particular pet peeve, but the efficiency of the biological pump is really the globally integrated balance of preformed and regenerated nutrients (eg Volk and Hoffert 1985), as opposed to export efficiency, which is what the authors describe here.

 The reviewer makes a fair point.
-We actually mean export flux (flux out of the photic zone and into the mesopelegic), plus transfer efficiency (flux out of the mesopelegic and into water deeper than 1000m) per our introduction section introduction section.
+We actually mean export flux (flux out of the photic zone and into the mesopelagic), plus transfer efficiency (flux out of the mesopelagic and into water deeper than 1000m) per our introduction section introduction section.
 We were trying to use “efficiency” as shorthand for this but clearly mis-stepped.
 We have modified the sentence to the following – to address this comment and a suggestion from the other reviewer:

 “Zooplankton modulate carbon flux through the mesopelagic (Jackson & Burd, 2001; Steinberg & Landry, 2017; Turner, 2015), and by extension the export efficiency and transfer efficiency of the biological pump (Archibald et al., 2019; Cavan et al., 2017), in three key ways, each of which could in principle be affected by ocean oxygen concentrations.